Nanometre

 Different lengths as in respect to the electromagnetic spectrum, measured by the metre and its derived scales.
 The nanometre is often used to express dimensions on an atomic scale and mostly in the molecular scale.

-The nanometre (international spelling as used by the International Bureau of Weights and Measures; SI symbol: nm), or nanometer (American spelling), is a unit of length in the International System of Units (SI), equal to one billionth (short scale) or one thousand million (long scale) of a metre (0.000000001 m) and to 1000 picometres.
+The nanometre (international spelling as used by the International Bureau of Weights and Measures; SI symbol: nm), or nanometer (American spelling), is a unit of length in the International System of Units (SI), equal to one billionth (short scale) or one thousand millionth (long scale) of a metre (0.000000001 m) and to 1000 picometres.
 One nanometre can be expressed in scientific notation as 1 × 10^{−9} m and as m.

 History

 The nanometre was formerly known as the "millimicrometre" – or, more commonly, the "millimicron" for short – since it is 1/1000 of a micrometre.
 It was often denoted by the symbol mμ or, more rarely, as μμ (however, μμ should refer to a millionth of a micron).